firattamur/sort-algorithms-java/README.md

 ## 👩‍💻 Contributing

 We welcome and appreciate contributions from the community!
-If you'd like to contribute, please follow the [contributing guidelines](CONTRIBUTING.md) and make a pull request.
-Let's make this repository a go-to resource for learning sorting algorithms in Java! 🌟🤲

 ## 📜 License

 This repository is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code as you wish, but please give credit where credit is due.

 Happy Sorting! 🎊🧙‍♂️